National Cancer Research Month

 How You Can Help

-Robust, sustained, and predictable federal funding is crucial for researchers to plan and continue the cutting-edge projects that will lead to new, better treatments and cures for a variety of diseases, including the more than 200 diseases we collectively call cancer.
+- Call on Congress to make cancer research a top national priority.
+Robust, sustained, and predictable federal funding is crucial for researchers to plan and continue the leading-edge projects that will lead to new, better treatments and cures for a variety of diseases, including the more than 200 diseases we collectively call cancer.
 Learn more about the AACR’s science policy and government affairs work.

 - About Cancer: Learn about different types of cancer, cancer research, clinical trials, and more.